reuschi/smart-photo-frame/README.md

 1. Install the package by cloning the repository
 2. Create a new subfolder "images" (here will all images be loaded into)
 3. Create your own config.ini file (se the following chapter)
-4. If you want to be able to update the frame via Telegram, you need to store your GitHub login data in store manager on raspi and copy the ".gitconfig" and ".git-credentials" files to "/root".
+4. If you want to be able to update the frame via Telegram, you need to store your GitHub login data in store manager on RasPi and copy the ".gitconfig" and ".git-credentials" files to "/root".
 5. Connect an HDMI screen to the RasPi (TV, computer monitor, HDMI display, etc.)

 ## Config file